 North Carolina lawmakers meeting to consider HB2 repeal

-There are 8 comments on the The Chronicle Herald story from Wednesday, titled North Carolina lawmakers meeting to consider HB2 repeal.
-In it, The Chronicle Herald reports that:
+There are 8 comments on the KSLA-TV Shreveport story from Wednesday Dec 21, titled North Carolina lawmakers meeting to consider HB2 repeal.
+In it, KSLA-TV Shreveport reports that:

 North Carolina's legislature is reconvening to see if enough lawmakers are willing to repeal a 9-month-old law that limited LGBT rights, including which bathrooms transgender people can use in public schools and government buildings.
 House and Senate members planned to meet in the capital Wednesday for a special session two days after the Charlotte City Council gutted an ordinance that in March led the Republican-controlled General Assembly to pass House Bill 2, known by some as the "bathroom bill."